-Service truck drivers face many safety risks during the course of the day.
-Not just on the job, but also when loading, unloading and driving the service truck around town.
-This is why it’s important to not overlook truck safety as a vital part of your business operations.
+Since service truck drivers face many safety risks on a daily basis, it’s important not to overlook truck safety as a vital part of your business operations.

 Why Service Truck Safety Has the Power to Save Your Business

-Service truck safety might not immediately sound like something that has the potential to save your business.
-Much like an umbrella doesn’t seem necessary on a sunny day.
+Service truck safety might not immediately sound like something with the potential to save your business.

 But as they say, an ounce of prevention is better than a pound of cure.

 If you focus on safety, maintenance and prevention, you’ll find that your service trucks remain far more reliable year after year.

 Your service employees will have the tools they need to stay safe when out in the field.
 Plus, customers will see your reliability as an edge to keep coming back.

 New service truck safety technologies allow companies to outfit their trucks with many automated collision avoidance measures.
 The following features can help ensure your service employees arrive home safely after every shift:

 - Speed limiters

 - GPS location monitoring